george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 Methods for selecting, creating, and modifying DOM elements.

-### Accessing Elements
+### Primary Methods of Accessing Elements

 - `document.getElementById(id);` Gets an element by its ID.
+- `document.querySelector(selector);` Returns the first element matching the specified CSS selector.
+- `document.querySelectorAll(selector);` Returns a NodeList of all elements matching the specified CSS selector.

+## Other Methods of Accessing elements

 - `document.getElementsByTagName(name);` Returns a live HTMLCollection of elements with the given tag name.
 - `document.getElementsByClassName(className);` Returns a live HTMLCollection of elements with the given class name.
-- `document.querySelector(selector);` Returns the first element matching the specified CSS selector.
-- `document.querySelectorAll(selector);` Returns a NodeList of all elements matching the specified CSS selector.

 ### Creating and Inserting Elements